Shopify vs. Etsy: Which is the best for your business?

 Etsy and Shopify are the two biggest e-commerce platforms, but they are very different.

 The biggest difference between the two is that on Shopify, you’ll be building a standalone e-commerce store that will have it’s own domain name that you can customize.
-Etsy, on the other hand, is a marketplace similar to Amazon where you can list your products.
+Etsy marketplace, on the other hand, is similar to Amazon where you can list your products.

 How is Etsy Different from Shopify?